ThomasMertes/seed7/src/read_me.txt

                               raise SIGFPE, if an uncaught
                               EXCEPTION occurs.

+  CHECK_INT_DIV_BY_ZERO:
-  CHECK_INT_DIV_BY_ZERO: TRUE if integer divisions must be
-                         checked for a division by zero.
-This applies to the division operations div,
+      TRUE if integer divisions must be checked for a division by zero.
+This applies to the division operations div and mdiv.
+      The generated C code should, if a division by zero occurs, raise the exception NUMERIC_ERROR instead of doing the illegal divide operation.

+  CHECK_INT_DIV_ZERO_BY_ZERO:
+      TRUE if the C expression 0/0 might not trigger SIGFPE.
+      C compilers assume that so called "undefined behavior" will not happen.
+According to the C standard a division by 0 triggers undefined behavior.
+This way a C compiler is allowed to optimize the expressions 0/0 and 0/variable to 0.
+Likewise the expression variable/variable can be optimized to 1.
+      In Seed7 a division by zero is defined behavior, since it raises the exception NUMERIC_ERROR.
+This configuration
+      setting applies to the division operations div and mdiv.
-                         rem, mdiv and mod.
-The generated C code should, if a division by zero occurs, raise the exception NUMERIC_ERROR instead
+      The generated C code should, if a division by zero occurs, raise the exception NUMERIC_ERROR instead of allowing the C compiler to do its optimization.

-                         of doing the illegal divide operation.
+  CHECK_INT_REM_BY_ZERO:

-  CHECK_INT_REM_BY_ZERO: TRUE if integer remainder must be
-                         checked for a division by zero.
-This applies to the division operations rem
+      TRUE if integer remainder must be checked for a division by zero.
+This applies to the division operations rem and mod.
-                         and mod.
-The generated C code should, if a remainder by zero occurs, raise the exception NUMERIC_ERROR instead of
-                         doing the illegal divide operation.
+      The generated C code should, if a remainder by zero occurs, raise the exception NUMERIC_ERROR instead of doing the illegal divide operation.

+  CHECK_INT_REM_ZERO_BY_ZERO:
-  CHECK_INT_REM_ZERO_BY_ZERO: TRUE if the integer expression
-                              0%0 might not trigger SIGFPE.
-This
+      TRUE if the C expression 0%0 might not trigger SIGFPE.
-                              can happen with a constant or a variable dividend.
-This applies to
+      C compilers assume that so called "undefined behavior" will not happen.
+According to the C standard a division by 0 triggers undefined behavior.
+This way a C compiler is allowed to optimize the expressions 0%0 and 0%variable to 0.
+Likewise the expression variable%variable can be optimized to 1.
+      In Seed7 a division by zero is defined behavior, since it raises the exception NUMERIC_ERROR.
+This configuration
-                              the division operations rem and mod.
+      setting applies to the division operations rem and mod.
-                              The generated C code should, if a remainder by zero occurs, raise the
-                              exception NUMERIC_ERROR instead of
+      The generated C code should, if a division by zero occurs, raise the exception NUMERIC_ERROR instead of allowing the C compiler to do its optimization.
-                              doing the illegal divide operation.

   TURN_OFF_FP_EXCEPTIONS: In Seed7 floating point errors such
                           as the division by zero should create